davidebolo1993/VISOR/README.md

 ```

 When working in single-strand mode (-t single-strand), for each region specified in the .bed file, VISOR outputs 2 .bam files: in the 'watson' .bam file, read 1 and read 2 pairs have all forward and reverse orientation respectively; in the 'crick' .bam file, read 1 and read 2 pairs have all reverse and forward orientation respectively.
 It is also possible to specify a percentage of noise (pairs with incorrect orientation) that will be included in the crick and watson .bam files using the -n parameter.
-Users can also specify a .bed files (-scebed) containing informations (chromosome, start, end, haplotype) for haplotypes and regions in which sister chromatid exchange will be performed.
+Users can also specify a .bed file (-scebed) containing informations (chromosome, start, end, haplotype) for haplotypes and regions in which sister chromatid exchange will be performed (like the one in _Examples/SCE.bed_ )

 #### Plot read pairs count